 Ards and North Down Borough Council is leading the way in tackling dog fouling.
-Get on board with our campaign for a cleaner, safer borough.
+Get on board with our ongoing campaign for a cleaner, safer borough.
 You can watch our video here.

 Supervise, Pick it Up and Report Fouling

-Allowing a dog to foul a public place without removing the mess is an offence.
-Staff from the Neighbourhood Environment Team will issue fines where they observe the offence.
+Allowing a dog to foul in a public place without removing the mess is an offence.
+Officers from the Neighbourhood Environment Team will issue fines where they observe the offence.
 If your dog fouls in a public place, including beaches and streets you must always pick it up, bag it and put it in the nearest litter bin.
-Burying or covering is not sufficient, it must be removed or you will be fined.
+Burying or covering it is not sufficient, it must be removed or you will be fined.

 Dog faeces can carry a variety of worms that can be passed to humans and cause illness.
 These include toxocara canis, tapeworm, hookworm and whipworm.
-If your hands come into contact with dog faeces it is important that you wash them as soon as possible.
+If your hands come into contact with dog faeces it is important that you wash them thoroughly as soon as possible.
 Avoid contact with your eye and mouth until you do so.
 All faeces contain bacteria that can cause stomach upsets, but the greatest risk is from toxocariasis.
 Find out more about toxocariasis here.

 If you see a dog owner failing to pick up after their dog please contact us.
-Please gave as much information as possible.
-We need your help to tackle fouling so please report it if you see it.
-The Neighbourhood Environment Team can be contacted on 028 9182 4005.
-Reporting is simple using our online form.
+Please give as much information as possible.
+We need your help to tackle fouling, if you see it, please report it to the Neighbourhood Environment Team on 0300 013 3333.